psychedelicto/omnileads-digitalocean/README.md

 ![All In One](./docs/AIO.png)

-* Cluster: on this scenario we split the components PSQL, Redis and RTPEngine on isolates Droplets, while the rest of the components (Nginx, Kamailio, Asterisk, Django-uwsgi, Wombat-dialer and MySQL) share the restate droplet.
+* **Cluster**: on this scenario we split the components PSQL, Redis and RTPEngine on isolates Droplets, while the rest of the components (Nginx, Kamailio, Asterisk, Django-uwsgi, Wombat-dialer and MySQL) share the restate droplet.

 ![Cluster](./docs/cluster.png)

-* Cluster with dialer: on this scenario we split the components PSQL, Redis, RTPEngine, Wombat-dialer and MySQL on isolates Droplets, while the rest of the components (Nginx, Kamailio, Asterisk y Django-uwsgi) share the restate droplet.
+* **Cluster with dialer**: on this scenario we split the components PSQL, Redis, RTPEngine, Wombat-dialer and MySQL on isolates Droplets, while the rest of the components (Nginx, Kamailio, Asterisk y Django-uwsgi) share the restate droplet.

 ![Cluster with Dialer](./docs/cluster_dialer.png)